NikKowPHP/proj1/docs/app_description.md

 The integrity of our assessment relies on established, peer-reviewed medical research.
 The questionnaire logic and risk factor weighting will not be invented by our team but will be based on:

+*   **Implemented Risk Models:** The application currently assesses risks across several distinct, deterministic models based on established medical literature.
+The specific models implemented are:
+    *   **General Cancer Risk:** A broad assessment based on demographic, lifestyle, BMI, and genetic predisposition factors.
+    *   **Lung Cancer Risk:** A focused model evaluating the impact of smoking history and environmental exposures.
+    *   **Cardiovascular Risk:** A model assessing key indicators like blood pressure, diabetes, age, and BMI alongside lifestyle factors.
-*   **Established Risk Models:** We will implement logic derived from publicly available and validated risk assessment models (e.g., the [Gail Model](https://www.cancer.gov/bcrisktool/) for breast cancer, or similar established models for other cancer types).
-The model now incorporates factors like **Body Mass Index (BMI)**—calculated from user-provided height and weight—and **family history** to provide a more comprehensive, yet still educational, overview.
+*   The models incorporate factors like **Body Mass Index (BMI)**—calculated from user-provided height and weight—and **family history** to provide a more comprehensive, yet still educational, overview.
 *   **Medical Advisor Review:** All questions, risk factors, and the final "Doctor's Visit Companion" report format will be reviewed and approved by a qualified medical advisor to ensure the information is presented responsibly and accurately.
 *   **AI's Role:** The AI's function is not to create new medical science, but to process the user's inputs according to the pre-defined, vetted logic of these models and present the results in a clear, understandable format.
 The core prompt is engineered to strictly follow this logic and to handle sensitive topics like genetic predisposition with extra care.